 My kids love crafts,so we all decided to make our own decorations this year.
 We made some banners, mini flags and we decorated a tray that we filled with little giveaways.
 The kids will take the giveaway tray to school to give to their classmates and teachers the day before Eid

-and the step by step instructions for making the giveaway tray can be found here
+and the step by step instructions for making the giveaway tray can be found here on my drive

 The best part is, you can make these crafts separately or you can use them to create your very own eid corner in your house.